Does Guardianship Override Parental Rights in New York?

 • The parent is now able to care for the child appropriately.

-• Restoring parental authority is in the child's best interests.
+• Restoration is in the child's best interests.

-• Any specific issues identified in the original case (substance abuse treatment, completion of parenting classes, stable housing, etc.) have been addressed.
+• Specific issues from the original case — substance abuse treatment, parenting classes, stable housing — have been addressed.

-The court holds a hearing, evaluates the evidence, and decides whether to modify or terminate the guardianship.
-The standard remains the child's best interests.
-Sometimes restoration happens in stages — guardian's authority is gradually reduced as the parent demonstrates capability, with full restoration coming at a later point.
+The court holds a hearing and decides whether to modify or terminate the guardianship under the best-interests standard.
+Restoration sometimes happens in stages, with the guardian's authority reduced as the parent demonstrates capability.

 Standby Guardianship